catwell/cw-web/separateconcerns/blog/articles/2021-10-31-blog-posts-founders.md

-% Blog posts for founders (and startup employees)
+% Blog posts for founders (and early employees)
 % Pierre 'catwell' Chapuis
 % 2021-10-31 15:45:00